Jagestah/Kubernetes_YAMLs/README.md

 # Kubernetes_YAMLs
-Repsitory for YML for my Kubernetes deployments
+Repository for YML for my Kubernetes deployments

+This is where I keep my broken, in-progress, and working configuration files for Kubernetes